 The campaign REACHOUT Liverpool – launched by Liverpool City Council’s Public Health team in partnership with Mersey Care NHS Foundation Trust and Alder Hey Children’s Foundation Trust has been developed following a significant increase in death by suicide across the city in 2020.

-Professor Matthew Ashton, Director of Public Health for Liverpool
+Professor Matthew Ashton, Director of Public Health for Liverpool, said:

 “Suicide is a serious public health problem; and with the right support it is preventable.
 When people have the skills and confidence to broach the subject it can make all the difference.